-

 Tokei replied to Venture's question in Graphics Support

 Long story short, you need to use this: As for why, palette 0 uses the palette provided in the sprite file.
 That's why it shows up properly in Act Editor.
 Custom palettes, which is probably what you're using like everyone else, uses a different placement for the gradients.
-They do that because that way, they're compatible with 3rd classes (plus it's better organized than whatever fuck up Gravity did).
+They do that because that way, they're compatible with 3rd classes (plus it's better organized than whatever mess Gravity did).
 The mount is transparent because the mount gradients redirect to the pink lines, which is wrong.
 Using the corrected version from Haziel should fix that. -

 Care to elaborate on that?
 I'm always up for improving GRF Editor, but without any information, this doesn't really mean anything for me.